Jump to a Department

 Once certified for Chapter 33 educational benefits, the student will also receive their living stipend (see housing) and book stipend of $1000.

 Students who file a FAFSA may also be eligible for Federal Pell Grant, Indiana State Grant and/or other awards.
 File your FAFSA with Butler's school code of 001788 by March 1st for priority consideration of all aid programs.

 These awards combine to make Butler an affordable option for our veterans and dependents of veterans.

 Residential Life offers flexibility to non-traditional veteran students.
-Please contact Doug Howell to determine your housing options.
+Please contact Residence Life to determine your housing options.